unblokd/fairdyne/README.md

 # fairdyne
-Just a mirror - no content will be updated.
+Mirror of the original.
+No content will be updated from the branch this repo was pulled from.